jvoisin/snuffleupagus/doc/source/encryption.rst

   or re-using session cookies.
   If the simulation mode isn’t specified in the configuration, snuffleupagus will drop any request that it was unable to decrypt.

-Since PHP doesn't handle session cookie and non-session cookie in the same way, thus we are providing two differents options:
+Since PHP doesn't handle session cookie and non-session cookie in the same way, thus we are providing two different options:

  * For the session cookie, the encryption happens server-side: The cookie's value isn't encrypted, only the session content is.
  * For the non-session cookie, the value is encrypted.